Complaint Handling Code 2024 FAQs

 Landlords should take account of guidance issued by the Ombudsman when deciding on appropriate remedies.
 Any compensation awarded by the landlord should align with its published compensation policy.

 • Some complex complaints can take longer to fully resolve, particularly when work needs to be scheduled.
-Is it okay to keep these complaints open to ensure agreed actions are completed?
+Is it okay to keep these complaints open on our system internally to ensure agreed actions are completed?

 • Should landlords track and update residents about any scheduled work/actions set out in its complaint response?

 Yes.
-Where the outstanding issues involve undertaking work which may take weeks or months to complete, the landlord should inform the resident of the timescale for the works to be completed and should track and action the outstanding work expeditiously and provide regular updates to the resident.
-This affords the resident the opportunity to challenge the conclusions of their complaint, including whether the proposed actions are appropriate.
+Where the outstanding issues involve undertaking work which may take weeks or months to complete, the landlord should inform the resident of the intended timescale for these works.
+Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.

 Self-assessment, reporting and compliance